Sanix-Darker/Simple-Logger-Tracer-npm-nodeJS/README.md

 # Simple Logger Tracer npm nodeJS

-A simple and easy Traquing log  for your project [FOR TRACKING YOUR SYSTEM ACTIONS :-P]
+A simple and easy Tracking log  for your project [FOR TRACKING YOUR SYSTEM ACTIONS :-P]

 ### Installing